-Relativistic quantum information is an emerging field which studies how to process information using quantum systems taking into account the relativistic nature of spacetime.
-My main aim is to find… read more
+Relativistic quantum information studies how to process information using quantum systems taking into account the relativistic nature of spacetime.

 Many-body systems (BEC)